prads46/prads46/README.md

 - 👋 Hi, I’m @prads46
-- 👀 I’m interested in internships, open source contributions and learning new technologies
+- 👀 I’m interested in internships, open source contributions and learning new technologies.
-- 🌱 I’m currently learning javascript,mysql dataabse
+- 🌱 I’m currently learning javascript,mysql databse.
-- 💞️ I’m looking to collaborate on projects
+- 💞️ I’m looking to collaborate on projects.
 - 📫 How to reach me contact me on my email-id : pradeep438ljy@gmail.com

 <!---